PaddlePaddle/PaddleSuite/docs/module_usage/tutorials/cv_modules/face_feature.en.md

 2. <b>Module Integration</b>

 The weights you produced can be directly integrated into the face feature module.
 You can refer to the Python example code in [Quick Integration](#III.-Quick-Integration) and only need to replace the model with the path to the model you trained.

+!!! tip
+    For some frequently asked questions about our project, please refer to [FAQ](../../../FAQ.en.md).
+If your question has not been answered, feel free to raise it in [Issues](https://github.com/PaddlePaddle/PaddleX/issues).